kavitha186/shepherd/README.md

 ### Developing

-Run `npm install` to install dependencies.
+Run `yarn` to install dependencies.

 Shepherd is written in TypeScript, which requires compilation to JavaScript.
-When developing Shepherd, it's recommended to run `npm run build:watch` in a separate terminal.
+When developing Shepherd, it's recommended to run `yarn build:watch` in a separate terminal.
 This will incrementally compile the source code as you edit it.
 You can then invoke the Shepherd CLI by referencing the absolute path to the compiled `cli.js` file:

 ```sh
 cd ../my-other-project
 ../shepherd/lib/cli.js checkout path/to/migration
 ```

 Shepherd currently has minimal test coverage, but we're aiming to improve that with each new PR.
 Tests are written with Jest and should be named in a `*.test.ts` alongside the file under test.
-To run the test suite, run `npm run test`.
+To run the test suite, run `yarn test`.

 We use [ESLint](https://eslint.org/) to ensure a consistent coding style and to help prevent certain classes of problems.
-Run `npm run lint` to run the linter, and `npm run fix-lint` to automatically fix applicable problems.
+Run `yarn lint` to run the linter, and `yarn fix-lint` to automatically fix applicable problems.

 ### Credits